-Amazon may not seem like an obvious answer, but it is a great resource for saving money on diapers.
-You can join Amazon Family which will save up to 20% off diapers, wipes and other baby products.
+Amazon may not seem like an obvious solution, but it’s an excellent resource for saving money on diapers.
+You can join Amazon Family (formerly Amazon Mom) to save up to 20% off diapers, wipes and other baby products.

 When you purchase larger diapers, your product will include fewer diapers.
 That means each one costs you a bit more.

-Read more about How to Use Cloth Diapers to Save Money.
+Read more about How to Use Cloth Diapers to Save Money